aqibshehzad852/SchoolManagement.Mvc/README.md

 # Extensive School Management WebApp

-Welcome to interactive school system built on the ASP.NET MVC Core 7.0 framework with a database-first approach.
-THis system caters to four key roles:
+Welcome to an interactive school system built on the ASP.NET MVC Core 7.0 framework with a database-first approach.
+This system caters to four key roles:

 **1)Lecturer Management**